arhangoyal/rep-tracker/README.md

 # Code
 - lib/ - Contains Flutter and SQLite code
 - MLPoseDetector/ - Contains bluetooth server that uses mediapipe for Pose Detection

+# Installation
+## For Flutter Code
+- Using an IDE (VS Code) run the code in the lib/ directory with the pubspec.yaml that has been provided here

+## For MLPoseDetector
+- On Ras
+- Once dependecies are installed, put the bluetoothserver.py and